 So I bought them by the caseload.

-And they broke them.
+And those kiddos broke them.
+Quickly.
 Dropped their contents on the floor daily.
-Took all of their crayons out of the crayon boxes and then smashed the crayons and the empty crayon box into the pencil box.
+Took all their crayons out of the crayon boxes and then smashed the crayons and the empty crayon box into the pencil box.
 Then they would drop them again.
 They’d store little pieces of trash in them.
 OH it all drove me nuts!

 So… over the many, many years I used them, I grew to loathe them.